MarynaShavlak/itbanda-module-2--lesson-4/README.md

   minimizing any inconvenience or security concerns associated with key transfers, ultimately enhancing the overall customer experience.

+  ### Address with Interactive Map 📍:

+  Clicking our address reveals an interactive map in a modal window, pinpointing our office location.
+Users can open the full Google Maps interface in a new tab for detailed directions.
+It enhances user convenience by offering a clear visual representation of our office location.
+It simplifies the process of finding our office, which is crucial for clients visiting us in person.
+It demonstrates our commitment to transparency and accessibility, reinforcing trust in our services.

   ### Custom Calendar with Date Blocking 📅:

   Users can easily select their desired cleaning date from a visually appealing